Jackie Gleason: Marriages and family

-Gleason met dancer Genevieve Halford when they were working in vaudeville, and they started to date.
-Halford wanted to marry, but Gleason was not ready to settle down.
-She said she would see other men if they did not marry.
-One evening when Gleason went onstage at the Club Miami in Newark, New Jersey, he saw Halford in the front row with a date.
-At the end of his show, Gleason went to the table and proposed to Halford in front of her date.
-They were married on September 20, 1936.

-Halford wanted a quiet home life but Gleason fell back into spending his nights out.
+Gleason met dancer Genevieve Halford when they were working in vaudeville and they were married on September 20, 1936.
+Halford wanted a quiet home life but Gleason led an active nightlife.
 Separated for the first time in 1941 and reconciled in 1948, the couple had two daughters, Geraldine (b.
 1940) and Linda (b.
 1942).
 Gleason and his wife informally separated again in 1951.
-It was during this period that Gleason had a romantic relationship with his secretary Honey Merrill, who was Miss Hollywood of 1956 and a showgirl at The Tropicana.
-Their relationship ended years later after Merrill met and eventually married Dick Roman.
+It was during this period that Gleason had a romantic relationship with his secretary Honey Merrill, who had been a showgirl and Miss Hollywood of 1956.

-In early 1954, Gleason suffered a broken leg and ankle on-air during his television show.
+In early 1954 Gleason suffered a broken leg and ankle on-air during his television show.
 His injuries sidelined him for several weeks.
-Halford visited Gleason while he was hospitalized, finding dancer Marilyn Taylor from his television show there.
+When Halford went to visit Gleason in the hospital, she discovered that Marilyn Taylor, a dancer from his television show, was also visiting him.
 Halford filed for a legal separation in April 1954.
 A devout Catholic, Halford did not grant Gleason a divorce until 1970.

 Gleason met his second wife, Beverly McKittrick, at a country club in 1968, where she worked as a secretary.
-Ten days after his divorce from Halford was final, Gleason and McKittrick were married in a registry ceremony in Ashford, England on July 4, 1970.
+Ten days after his divorce from Halford was final, Gleason and McKittrick were married in Ashford, England on July 4, 1970.
+The couple divorced in 1975.
+Gleason reconnected with Taylor and married her in December 1975.
+They remained married until he died in 1987.

-In 1974, Marilyn Taylor encountered Gleason again when she moved to the Miami area to be near her sister June, whose dancers had starred on Gleason's shows for many years.
-She had been out of show business for nearly 20 years.
-In September 1974, Gleason filed for divorce from McKittrick (who contested, asking for a reconciliation).
-The divorce was granted on November 19, 1975.
-As a widow with a young son, Marilyn Taylor married Gleason on December 16, 1975; the marriage lasted until his death in 1987.

 Gleason's daughter Linda became an actress and married actor-playwright Jason Miller.
-Their son, Gleason's grandson, is actor Jason Patric.
+Their son is actor Jason Patric.